Skip to content

 Established in Bettlach near Grenchen, Switzerland in 1888 by Eduard Kummer (born 26 March 1845).
 The Bettlach factory initially made ebauches (blank or rough movements), However, the company soon expanded its range to include finished pocket watches.
 EKB saw the future of the wristwatch and stopped manufacturing pocket watches in 1914.
 In the 1920s, EKB was one of the first watchmakers to make waterproof wristwatches.
 A self-winding watch followed in the 1930s.

 In the 1920s, the watchmaking industry in Switzerland was fragmented with many competing watchmakers and falling prices.
 EKB had severe financial problems and in 1931 the company was acquired by ASUAG.
-The company was split into two parts: The manufacturing department became part of Ebauche SA and from 1937 known as Ebauches Bettlach.
+The company was split into two parts: The manufacturing department became part of Ebauche SA and from 1937 was known as Ebauches Bettlach, which produced Roskopf movements.
 The watch finishing department continued as EKB.

 EKB movement.